Bkucera/bkucera.github.io/source/_posts/js-ts-tut.md

 ```

 #### Strings
 A `String` is just a string.
-There are some useful functions you can call from them as well.
+There are some useful functions you can call from them as well. :point_down:
 ```js
 let myString = "partyparrot_"
 let repeated = myString.repeat(5)